 The BOOST!
-Prize competition will provide a lift for companies to develop and execute innovative philanthropy initiatives.
+Prize competition provides a lift for companies to develop and execute innovative philanthropy initiatives.

 Corporate philanthropy programs get a BOOST

 The Pakis Center for Business Philanthropy at the Arizona Community Foundation launched its first-ever BOOST!
-Prize competition, offering up to two prizes at $40,000 each to recognize mid-sized, Arizona-based companies that are on their way to developing and executing innovative philanthropy initiatives, but needed a “boost” to further enhance, grow or scale their efforts.
+Prize competition, offering up to two prizes at $40,000 each to recognize mid-sized, Arizona-based companies that are ready to commit more deeply to their charitable efforts and make philanthropy a core part of their operations.

 After receiving applications from more than a dozen companies, a selection committee composed of community members and ACF board members and staff presented a slate of winners to the leadership at The Pakis Center for Business Philanthropy and ACF.